 Close friendship with Jehovah belongs to those who fear him, And he makes his covenant known to them.Psalm 25:14 NWT

 The word translated “close friendship“ is the Hebrew סוד (sod) which means “secret” or “intimacy”.
-The Watchtower chooses the word “friendship” to support their whole “be friends with God” deception.
-When you have faith in Jesus, you become anointed and adopted as a child of God.
-Being a child of someone is more intimate than being their friend, but the Governing Body wants to hide from you the fact that you are also anointed if you have faith in Jesus.
+The Watchtower chooses the word “friendship” to support their teaching that you can only “be friends with God”.
+The Bible rather teaches that when you put faith in Jesus, you become anointed and adopted as a child of God.
+Being a child of someone is more intimate than being their friend, but the Watchtower wants to hide from you your status as a child of God and an anointed Christian when you have faith in Jesus.
 They want to relegate you to a lower second class citizen position by tricking you into thinking that “friendship” is the best you could hope for.

 God himself will glorify him __ __, and he will glorify him immediately.John 13:32 NWT